 Upon the sale or exchange of a SUMS prior to the stated maturity date, a U.S. Holder will be required to recognize taxable gain or loss in an amount equal to the difference, if any, between the amount realized by the U.S. Holder upon that sale or exchange and the U.S. Holder's adjusted tax basis in the SUMS as of the date of disposition.
 A U.S. Holder's adjusted tax basis in a SUMS generally will equal the U.S. Holder's initial investment in the SUMS increased by any interest previously included in income with respect to the SUMS by the U.S. Holder.
 Any taxable gain will be treated as ordinary income.
 Any taxable loss will be treated as ordinary loss to the extent of the U.S. Holder's total interest inclusions on the SUMS.
-Any remaining loss generally will be treated as long-term or short-term capital loss (depending upon the use, any gain or loss recognized by a U.S. Holder upon the sale or exchange of a SUMS prior to the maturity date generally will be treated as capital gain or loss.
-Any gain or loss recognized by a U.S. Holder upon the sale or exchange of a SUMS prior to the maturity date generally will be treated as capital gain or loss.
-Any gain or loss recognized by a U.S. Holder upon the sale or exchange of a SUMS prior to the maturity date generally will be treated as capital gain or loss.
+Any remaining loss generally will be treated as long-term or short-term capital loss (depending upon the U.S. Holder's holding period for the SUMS).
+Notwithstanding the foregoing, if the actual Supplemental Payment Amount becomes fixed more than 6 months before the maturity date, any gain or loss recognized by a U.S. Holder upon the sale or exchange of a SUMS prior to the maturity date generally will be treated as capital gain or loss.
 Any gain or loss would generally be long-term or short-term capital gain or loss (depending on the U.S. Holder's holding period for the SUMS).
 All amounts includible in income by a U.S. Holder as ordinary interest pursuant to the Final Regulations will be treated as original issue discount.